husky-parul/nam-ml/README.md

 # nam-ml
-Network Analysis and Monitoring Using Machine Learning
+Network Analysis and Monitoring Using Machine Learning python